streamingfast/substreams/docs/new/tutorials/solana/top-ledger/nft-trades.md

-The NFT Trades project extracts NFT trades from different Solana exchanges, such as Tensor, MagicEden, or HadeSwap.
+The NFT Trades project, developed by TopLedger, extracts NFT trades from different Solana exchanges, such as Tensor, MagicEden, or HadeSwap.

+## About TopLedger

+[TopLedger](https://topledger.xyz/) is SQL-based data discovery and analytics platform focused on Solana.
+By using Substreams, TopLedger has been able to extract data from the main Solana dapps, thus providing rich analytics products.

+TopLedger is an active contributor to the Substreams community and has developed several useful ready-to-use Substreams.

 ## Before You Begin